 Join Service – Join Gas Smart Meter to GPF

-If the replaced CH was part of a gas SMS, the GPF of the replaced CH would have been typically joined to one (or more) Devices on the HAN (Gas Smart Meter and PPMID or IHD).
+For a SMETS2+ SMS, if the replaced CH was part of a gas SMS, the GPF of the replaced CH would have been typically joined to one (or more) Devices on the HAN (Gas Smart Meter and PPMID or IHD).
 As the new GPF has now been restored, it is now joined to the PPMID or IHD.
 However, the Gas Smart Meter is still joined to the GPF of the replaced CH.
 To ensure that the Gas Smart Meter and the new GPF communicate, the Supplier needs to join the Gas Smart Meter to the new GPF.
 However, first it needs to unjoin the Gas Smart Meter from the GPF.
 To unjoin the Gas Smart Meter from the replaced GPF, the Supplier composes a ‘Unjoin Service (non-Critical)’ Service Request (SRV 8.8.2) and sends it to the DCC.
 The process is described in Section 7.6.2.6.12 of the BAD.
 Once this process is complete, the Supplier needs to join the Gas Smart Meter to the new GPF.
 To do that the Supplier composes a ‘Join Service (non-Critical)’ Service Request (SRV 8.7.2) and sends it to the DCC.
 This process is described in more detail in Section 7.2.1 of the BAD.

 The Supplier is required to re-send any TOM commands (as defined in GBCS section 10.3.4) previously sent to the GSME when connected to the old communications Hub to repopulate the TOM related GPF data items in the new Communications Hub.
 The supplier may also need to send the ‘Restrict Access for Change of Tenancy’ Service Request (SRV 3.2) if previously sent to the old Communications Hub, refer to section 7.5.2.5.1 for details.